-We received feedback about the practice from 54 patients who were positive about all aspects of the service the practice provided.
-They told us staff were professional, caring and helpful.
+We received feedback about the practice from 36 patients who were positive about all aspects of the service the practice provided.
+They told us staff were caring, friendly, thoughtful and helpful.
 They said that they were given detailed explanations and advice about dental treatment and that questions in relation to their dental care and treatment were answered and they did not feel rushed to make decisions.

-Patients commented that all staff were compassionate and made them feel at ease and comfortable, especially when treating children or when they were anxious about visiting the dentist.
+Patients commented that all staff made them feel at ease especially when treating children or patients who were anxious about visiting the dentist.